AdobeDocs/experience-platform.en/help/query-service/ui/query-templates.md

 ## Create a query template

-You can create query templates through two methods, making a POST request to the Query Service API `query-templates` endpoint, or by writing, naming, and saving a query through the Query Editor.
+You can create query templates through two methods, either by making a POST request to the Query Service API `query-templates` endpoint, or by writing, naming, and saving a query through the Query Editor.

 ### Use the Query Editor to author and save a query as a template

 See the documentation for instructions on how to use the Query Editor to [write](./user-guide.md#query-authoring) and [save queries](./user-guide.md.md#saving-queries).
 Once you have named and saved your query, it is available to be reused as a query template from the [!UICONTROL Browse] tab.

-From the Queries workspace of the Platform UI, select Browse to display the list of available saved queries.
+From the Queries workspace of the Platform UI, select **[!UICONTROL Browse]** to display the list of available saved queries.

 ![The queries workspace with the Browse tab highlighted.](../images/ui/query-templates/query-templates.png)